sryu1/gestureRecognition/README.md

 If you have the following skills or if you are simply looking to learn, here's how you can contribute:

 - **Python Basics**: If you're learning Python, start by looking at simple scripts and trying to understand how they work.
 You can help by cleaning up code, adding comments, or fixing small issues.
-- **Working with OpenCV**: If you're interested in computer vision, try running the project and experimenting with small changes, enhance gesture detection, fine-tune landmark tracking, or add new recognition features..
+- **Data Collection**: If you're interested in data science, try capturing different gestures in different environments and use them to train the model.
 - **Machine Learning**: Learn about leveraging certain machine learning models.
-Help improve the model accuracy, experiment with the model architecture, optimize performance, or identify alternative methodologies.
+Help improve the model accuracy, experiment with the model architecture, optimize performance, change hyperparameters or identify alternative methodologies.
 - **Testing & Debugging**: Run the project, see if you encounter any issues, and report them.
 Even better, try to find small bugs and suggest fixes.
+- **Implementation**: Implementing machine learning into a real-world context.
 - **Documentation**: Improving explanations in the README, adding beginner-friendly guides, or fixing typos can be a huge help.

 Feel free to contribute and enhance this project!